Thanin Kraivichien

-Family and education
+Early life and education

-Thanin is a son of Hae and Pa-ob Kraivichien.
+Thanin was a son of Hae and Pa-ob Kraivichien.
 He was born in Bangkok.
 His father was a Chinese-born merchant and owner of one of the biggest pawnshops in Bangkok.
 Thanin studied law at Thammasat University, graduating in 1948.
 He then went to the London School of Economics to continue with his law studies.
 He graduated in 1953, and in 1958 was called to the Bar at Gray's Inn.

-In Britain, he met Karen Anderson, a native of Denmark, whom he married.
-They have five children.
+In Great Britain, Thanin met Karen Andersen, a native of Denmark, whom he married.
+They had five children.

 Judicial career

-After he returned to Thailand in 1954, Thanin worked in the ministry of justice, becoming an associate judge.
+After Thanin returned to Thailand in 1954, Thanin worked in the Ministry of Justice, becoming an associate judge.
 He rose quickly, finally becoming President of the Supreme Court of Thailand.
 Additionally, he taught law at Thammasat and Chulalongkorn universities and the Thai Bar Association.
+He was appointed adjunct professor to the Faculty of Commerce and Accountancy at Chulalongkorn University in 1972.
 As an avocation, he published books that warned of the dangers of communism.

 After the democratic uprising against military dictatorship in 1973, Thanin was a member of the transitional legislative assembly appointed by the king.
 He became a member of the far-right anti-communist Nawaphon movement.
 He had a TV show in which he attacked communism, the students' movement, and progressive politicians.